Dyscrasia: Ancient use

 To the Greeks, it meant an imbalance of the four humors: blood, black bile, yellow bile, and water (phlegm).
 These humors were believed to exist in the body, and any change in the balance among the four of them was the direct cause of all disease.

-This is similar to the concepts of bodily humors in the Tibetan medical tradition and the Indian Ayurvedic system, which both relate health and disease to the balance and imbalance of the three bodily humors, generally translated as wind, bile, and phlegm.
-This is also similar to the Chinese concept of yin and yang that an imbalance of the two polarities caused ailment.
+This is similar to the concepts of bodily humors in the Tibetan medical tradition and the Indian Ayurvedic system, which both relate health and disease to the equality (Skt. samatā) or inequality (Skt. viṣamatā) of the quantities of three (or four) bodily humors, generally translated as wind, bile, and phlegm (and blood).

 Modern use

-It is still occasionally used in medical context for an unspecified disorder of the blood.
+The term is still occasionally used in medical contexts for an unspecified disorder of the blood.
 Specifically, it is defined in current medicine as a morbid general state resulting from the presence of abnormal material in the blood, usually applied to diseases affecting blood cells or platelets.
-Evidence of dyscrasia can be present with a WBC (White Blood Cell) count of over 1,000,000.
+Evidence of dyscrasia can be present with a WBC (white blood cell) count of over 1,000,000.

 "Plasma cell dyscrasia" is sometimes considered synonymous with paraproteinemia or monoclonal gammopathy.

-H2 receptor antagonists, such as famotidine and nizatidine, in use for treatment of peptic ulcers, are known for causing blood dyscrasia – leading to bone marrow failure in 1 out of 50,000 patients.